chpc-uofu/Singularity-containers-howtos/github.md

 1. Create a local repository.
  - make sure that there's only one container per repository
- - use `.gitignore` from existing repos as a start for local .gitignore - at the very least include there *.img to ignore the container image files
+ - use `.gitignore` from existing repos as a start for local .gitignore
- - for integration with Singularity Hub, name the container definition file `Singularity`
  - then run the following commands:
 ```
  git init